Americans tend to not have much money saved or invested for their future.

 I want you to sit and think about what you value most in your life.
 It should only take as little as 30 seconds or as long as 5 minutes if you want to be really thorough.
 I’m guessing that these things were probably at the top of your list:

 Did you notice what isn’t on this list?
-Things like giant homes with granite counter tops and real wood floors throughout aren’t there.
-Fancy cars like Cadillacs, BMWs and Audis didn’t make the list.
+Things like giant homes with granite counter tops and real wood floors throughout.
+Fancy cars like BMWs and Audis didn’t make the list.
 Neither did boats, jet skis, vacation homes or motorcycles.

 Society Brainwashed Us To Want These Things

-There is nothing wrong with owning a home or having a car (or even 2 ), but if we don’t value these things very high on our list, why are we spending so much money on them?
+There is nothing wrong with owning a home or having a car or even two.
+That said, if we don’t value these things very high on our list, why are we spending so much money on them?

 Wait?
 I’m Not Allowed To Have Fun And Nice Things?